4Subsea/drio-python/docs/user_guide/browse_search.rst

 Search for series
 -----------------
-In addition, you can search directly for series based on metadata associated with it:
+In addition, you can search directly for time series based on metadata associated with it:

 .. code-block:: python